degabut/examples/README.md

     password: "l0nG-r4nD0M-P45SwOrD"
 ```

-5. Download [Lavalink.jar](https://github.com/lavalink-devs/Lavalink/releases) (v3.x.x) and put it inside the `lavalink` directory

-6. Run the containers
+5. Run the containers
 ```
 docker-compose up -d
 ```

-7. Verify that your bot is running properly by, inviting your bot to your server, join and voice channel and send `!play never gonna give you up`
+6. Verify that your bot is running properly by, inviting your bot to your server, join and voice channel and send `!play never gonna give you up`

 ## Web Setup (optional)